 HOW TO GET THERE

 Masungi Georeserve is about 1.5 hours away from Makati.
 The easiest way to get there is by private transportation.
-If you’re a group of foreign tourists and don’t have your own vehicle, then you may want to arrange for one through your hotel.
+If you’re a group of foreign tourists and don’t have your own vehicle, then you can hire a chauffeured car for the day.
 If not, then you can refer to the public transportation directions below.
 Keep in mind that public transportation will take longer so you’ll need to leave earlier to make your trail visit time.

 By Private Vehicle